 Jury’s manslaughter verdict quashed after it ignored insanity evidence

-Man who though Isis were about to invade has manslaughter case quashed on appeal
+Man who thought Isis were about to invade has manslaughter case quashed on appeal

 Dariusz Alchimionek leaving Tullamore Circuit Court after being sentenced.
 File photograph: James Flynn/APX